 Is there a change in the fee for DACA?

 Recently, USCIS changed their policy on how someone should pay their DACA filing fee.
-While the filing fee continues to be $495, USCIS is asking DACA applicants to split their payment by submitting one check/money order for $410 to cover the cost of the I-765 Employment Authorization and one for $85 to cover the cost of the I-821D Deferred Action.
+While the filing fee continues to be $495, USCIS is asking DACA applicants to submit one check or money order for $410 to cover the cost of the I-765 employment authorization and one for $85 to cover the cost of the I-821D deferred action.

 What can DACA recipients do now?